-Lorne Human Anti-Kell blood grouping reagents are prepared from human serum diluted in a sodium chloride solution containing macromolecular potentiators (1.9 g%) and bovine albumin (4.4 g%).
+Lorne Human Anti-Lu^a blood grouping reagent is prepared from human serum diluted in a sodium chloride solution containing macromolecular potentiators and bovine albumin.
 The reagents do not contain or consist of CMR substances, or endocrine disrupting substances or that could result in sensitisation or an allergic reaction by the user.
-Each reagent is supplied at optimal dilution for use with all recommended techniques stated below without the need for further dilution or addition.
+The reagent is supplied at optimal dilution for use with all recommended techniques stated below without the need for further dilution or addition.
 For lot reference number and expiry date see Vial Label.